|#OK2Talk for Teens|

-#OK2TALK is a support group for high school teens (ages 14-17) experiencing mental health issues who are looking for a safe, open and supportive place to share their challenges.
-Check out our teen support and toolkit pages!
+#OK2TALK is a support group for middle and high school teens (ages 13-17) experiencing mental health issues who are looking for a safe, open and supportive place to share their challenges.

 Frequently Asked Questions

 #OK2Talk is an ongoing free support group for teens experiencing mental health challenges.
 The goal of the #OK2Talk Teen Support Group is to provide a safe structured environment in which teens can experience support, develop better coping skills and connect with other teens living with mental health conditions.

 The #OK2Talk support group is a program developed by the local affiliate of the National Alliance on Mental Illness, NAMI Austin, with funding from the St. David’s Foundation.